severalnines/clustercontrol-client-sdk/README.md

 ClusterControl API (v2) SDK has bindings for various programming languages.

 ### API binding for Java
-API binding for Java is available the `java` subdirectory.
+API binding for Java is available in the `java` subdirectory.
 It requires Apache Maven to build.
 Here are the build instructions.

 Setting up Apache Maven
 Here are instructions on how to setup Maven.